VaderSteve76/Sprint-Challenge-Authentication/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. What is the purpose of using _sessions_?
+Sessions allow data to be persisted on a server

-2. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.Bcrypt hashes passwords

 3. What does bcrypt do to slow down attackers?
+Uses multiple rounds for hashing

-4. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token? header,payload,signature

 ## Project Description - User Management System - Jokes On YoU!